-Sequoia recommends that the LISST-ABS collects a 30 second or longer average.
-The X2 utilizes the SDI-12 command M3 to provide a 120-second average (1Hz), providing reliable results over that time frame.
+Sequoia recommends that the LISST-ABS collects a 30-second or longer average.
+The X-Series data logger utilizes the SDI-12 command M3 to provide a 120-second average (1Hz), providing reliable results over that time frame.

-Turbidity measurements from the Sequoia LISST-ABS sensor are useful in various environmental monitoring applications.
+Real-time turbidity measurements from the Sequoia LISST-ABS Acoustic Sediment Sensor are useful in various environmental monitoring applications.

 - Turbidity Monitoring During Construction Operations